 R13 – Corrected the AP MLD requiring “more than one” affiliated AP, to align with 11-21/2009 that it can sometimes operate with only one affiliated AP.
 Removed most uses of “non-MLD”, especially applied to a non-AP device - just say “non-AP STA” to mean a non-MLD/legacy client.
 Also reworded the concept of a non-AP MLD switching “modes” to be a legacy (non-MLO) STA, to remove the concept of “mode”.

 R14 – Clarified in the non-AP MLD reference model discussion, that the device uses one link (and does not operate as MLO) when associating to an AP that is not affiliated (a “legacy” AP).

+R15 – Clarified different Block Ack roles (in upper and lower MAC sublayers) with name changes in the figures and added text at the end of 5.1.5.1.
+Added labels for the affiliated APs and AP MLD (vertically represented) in Figure 5-2b.
+Changed “affiliated” definition to “affiliated STA” definition.
+Removed “(AP MLD only)” from PS Defer queueing” blocks in figures.
+Removed “(MLD and legacy)” from MLD lower MAC sublayer blocks in Figure 4-30c.
+Minor change to non-AP MLD reference model to clarify the non-MLO scenarios.
+Fixed typos.

+R16 – Changed affiliated STA outline in Figure 4-30c to aid clarity.
+Reverted changes to Block Ack roles in figures, and updated text following the figures instead, per off-line discussion.
+Clarified “Merging” block in figures to be “Link Merging”.